Zwerg93/Musictech/README.md

 This is a simple website to stream your own music
 My goal is to make a application which you can clone and run localy on your own server.
 Its like a Nextcloud for mp3 or Music files

-!!!
-You have to install your own database and config it in the Application properties in the Server folder!!!

-right now you have to install Angular and type 'ng serve --host 0.0.0.0'

-to execute the server, you have to type 'mvn quarkus:dev' !!! you have to config maven home and have to install java 17, and set java home"!!!

-when i release the first version, everything will work with docker and run native on your linux device
+First release!
+I dockerised everything, and you can execute everything with "docker-compose up" in the musictech folder.
+The Docker-compose file will create the server, client and the Postgres image to start everything up- The application will run on localhost:4200

 # about